 Deborah Walmer, painter

-DC area artist, Deborah Walmer, manipulates and layers bold colors of oil paints in her own mix of cubism and realism styles.
+DC area artist, Deborah Walmer, manipulates and layers bold colors of oil paints in her own version of cubism.
 Her paintings have been described as paper unfolded or stained glass.
-You can see the influence of Picasso, Braque, Dali, and Kahlo in her portraits.
-Deborah holds a Bachelor of Arts in Studio Arts and Graphic Design from George Washington University (Mount Vernon College) in Washington, DC.
-She sold three commissions within the last year and published several Class Schedule covers for the Registrar Office at Mount Vernon College.
-She currently resides in Germantown, MD with her two teenage children.
+You can see the influence of Picasso, Braque, Dali, and Kahlo in her paintings.
+In addition, she has recently expanded into Abstract works.
+These abstract paintings are a mix of textures which include Oil paint, Oil-Stick, paper, found objects, and fabric woven together with the techniques of the cubism genre.
+Deborah is the Technology Chair for The Women’s Caucus for Arts DC Chapter.
+She is also a member of the Montgomery Art Association and Art League of Germantown.
+She holds a Bachelor of Arts in Studio Arts and Graphic Design from Mount Vernon College (now George Washington University) in Washington, DC.
+She resides in Germantown, MD with her two teenage children.

 The American Literary Guide Magazine, May 1991